franciskershaw/festiviews/README.md

 3. **All festivals page, containing:**
 * List of all browsable festivals uploaded by the admin user.
 * Very basic visible information on each listed festival.
-* Ability to sort by alphabetical order, popularity, or date of next iteration.
+* Ability to sort by alphabetical order or popularity.

 4. **Add new festival form (admin only), containing:**